507 inmates at Fresno County Jail have tested positive for COVID-19

 Most of the inmates who have tested positive are in the north annex of the jail.
 Officials say of the 1,200 tests they have administered, 186 results are still pending.

-The announcement comes a little over a week after authorities learned of the outbreak in the jail when some inmates to transferred to a state prison facility in Wasco tested positive.
+The announcement comes a little over a week after authorities learned of the outbreak in the jail when some inmates who transferred to a state prison facility in Wasco tested positive.

+RELATED: Part of Fresno County jail under quarantine after 13 inmates test positive for COVID-19

 They placed the north annex under quarantine and began testing those housed and working in the jail.
 On Thursday, officials announced 108 inmates had tested positive for the virus.